 1% of normal, uncomplicated pregnancies end in fetal death.
 In ~15% of FDIU, no cause is identified.

-Fetal intracranial cystic lesions can arise number of pathologies, including:
+Fetal intracranial cystic lesions can arise from a number of pathologies, including:

 fetal arachnoid cyst

 fetal connatal cyst

 fetal interhemispheric cyst

 fetal subependymal cyst

 Fetal intracranial haemorrhage may occur either within the cerebral ventricles, subdural space or infratentorial fossa.